test157t/VRM-Assets-Pack-For-Silly-Tavern/README.md

 Have fun, and remember praise @keij for not only putting up with me- but all the time and effort he has spent to make this possible for all of you.

-Tutorials will be added as soon as integration into ST Staging has happened, find them here: https://www.youtube.com/channel/UCrplvcIsafuZVhkxUXVXugg
+Tutorials? find them here: https://www.youtube.com/channel/UCrplvcIsafuZVhkxUXVXugg
 [Short Demo of it in Silly Tavern]: https://www.youtube.com/watch?v=PNqTEAQfu_w

 [Installation Tutorial]: https://www.youtube.com/watch?v=aqmbenc5knU

 [Mixamo Animations Tutorial]: https://www.youtube.com/watch?v=uS0rCKt1Mo4

 [Please Make Sure you are on the 'Staging Branch' of Silly Tavern.]